Actindo-AG/Documentation/DatabaseAndReporting/Integration/01_ManageQueries.md

     > [Info] A specific download link, containing a UUID (Universally Unique Identifier), is required to execute the query in a web browser.

 9. If desired, select the *Write access enabled* checkbox to allow write operations when executing the query.
 Otherwise, a query with write operations, such as INSERT or DELETE, will not be executed and an error message will be displayed.

-    > [Info] Only a user, who has rights granted to execute queries with write-access, is allowed to create or modify queries with write-access
+    > [Info] Only a user who has been granted rights to execute queries with write access is allowed to create or modify queries with write access.

 10. If desired, click the [TRY QUERY (READ ONLY)] button to test the query.
     The query results are displayed in the *Try query result* box at the bottom of the workspace.

 11. Click the [SAVE] button.
    The query has been saved.
 The *Create MySQL query* is closed.
 The new query is displayed in the list of queries.